harfrancois/Reading-notes/README.md

-** Growth Mindset
+# Growth Mindset

+## deffinishion

-* The adaptability to learning new ideads and concept, through a positive outlook.*
+*The adaptability to learning new ideads and concept, through a positive outlook.*

 Reminders To Myself